 Ravenscroft Group | Oliver Parsons

-This week’s update comes Ollie Parsons, trainee investment manager in Bishop’s Stortford.
+This week’s update comes from Ollie Parsons, trainee investment manager in our Bishop’s Stortford office.

 With the first step of the Prime Minister’s roadmap out of lockdown achieved without cause for national concern, step two began on 12th April.
 This saw the opening of non-essential retail businesses, including the much needed (for some!) hair salons and barbers, as well as the highly anticipated, and in some cases much required, opening of beer gardens in England.
 Despite less than ideal conditions in certain parts of the country, showers and snowfall did little to hinder people in their thousands having their first social pint of beer or glass of wine since December.

 The English have emerged from their winter hibernation with a sense of optimism, so the looming question we have to ask ourselves on the mainland is ‘Is this really the beginning of the end for the restrictions?’
 The continued rollout of the vaccine, in particular the vulnerable and elderly having either had, or booked, their second dose, further reduces risk and transmission as well as protects those most susceptible to the coronavirus.
 The NHS have been focused and purposeful in their goal, and have outperformed far beyond the country’s expectation for the vaccine distribution - few would have wagered that 45-49 year olds would be called upon for their first dose by mid-April.